integralfx/MemTestHelper/DDR4 OC Guide.md

       ![image](https://user-images.githubusercontent.com/69487009/156914875-ce4d1d15-edf1-464f-be7a-62315ed20a1d.png)

     5. Oftentimes, a drive strength above 24 ohms may hurt stability.
-Furthermore, running non-zero setup times is rarely needed, however may aid in the stabilization of CR 1.
+Furthermore, running non-zero setup times is rarely needed, however, it may aid in the stabilization of CR 1.

     Intel:
     * If below DDR4-4400, try setting CR to 1T.
 If that doesn't work, leave CR on 2T.